 The Washington Department of Natural Resources protects 2.5 million acres of state-owned land and 10 million acres of land in private ownership through legislative directive.

-The department fights about 900 wildland fires per year across the state, about 70 percent are in Eastern Washington.
+The department fights approximately 900 wildland fires per year across the state, about 70 percent are in Eastern Washington.
 Most are small, usually extinguished while they are less than one acre in size.
 Wildland fires can spread to more than 100,000 acres, depending on a number of factors, and may require thousands of firefighters and several months to extinguish.
 Federal, state, county, city and private agencies and private timber companies provide fire protection and firefighting services on forestlands in Washington.

 Washington Wildfire Resources